SColson82/NYC-Bike-Stations/README.md

 # NYC-Bike-Stations
 <hr>
 Please enjoy this brief exploration of the New York City Citibike system!
-Below are just a few examples of the capability to the page.
+Below are just a few examples of the capability of the page.

 <br>
 <br>